How to Use Seedance 2.0 Text to Video: Step-by-Step Guide for Beginners

 When to leave audio empty

-For product photography, most of my e-commerce clients want their own branded music.
-So I generate silent and save the credits.
-Disabling audio cuts per-clip cost roughly in half—worth it when you’re rendering ten variations.
+For product photography, most of my e-commerce clients want their own branded music, so I generate silent and save the credits.
+As the table above shows, disabling audio cuts per-clip cost roughly in half—worth it when you’re rendering ten variations of the same hero shot.

 Camera move vocabulary Seedance 2.0 understands